minprog/platforms/django/lectures/js/index.md

         <body></body>
     </html>

-Now, we’ll use something called [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp), or Asynchronous JavaScript And XML, which allows us to access information from external pages even after our page has loaded.
-In order to do this, we’ll use the [fetch](https://javascript.info/fetch) function which will allow us to send an HTTP request.
+Now, we'll use something called [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp), or Asynchronous JavaScript And XML, which allows us to access information from external pages even after our page has loaded.
+In order to do this, we'll use the [fetch](https://javascript.info/fetch) function which will allow us to send an HTTP request.
 The `fetch` function returns a [promise](https://web.dev/promises/).
-We won’t talk about the details of what a promise is here, but we can think of it as a value that will come through at some point, but not necessarily right away.
+We won't talk about the details of what a promise is here, but we can think of it as a value that will come through at some point, but not necessarily right away.
 We deal with promises by giving them a `.then` attribute describing what should be done when we get a `response`.
 The code snippet below will log our response to the console.

     document.addEventListener('DOMContentLoaded', function() {
         // Send a GET request to the URL